 The family says the ruling relied heavily on settler testimony, and that it lived in the building throughout the period.
 Sub-Laban said the home was empty at times because he and his siblings went to university in Jordan and their parents would come to visit, but that otherwise the house was in constant use and the family paid rent.
 He said there were problems with utilities and that they sometimes had to rely on a neighbor to get water.

-But not only did the court find that the apartment was empty from 2001 to 2010, it also found that the family fraudulently pretended to live there from 2010 to 2014 when in fact they did not.
+But the court not only found that the apartment was empty from 2001 to 2010, but that the family had fraudulently pretended to live there from 2010 to 2014, when in fact they did not.
 The family’s response that the court “relied heavily on settler testimony” does not address the fact that the family declined to call in any witnesses to testify on their behalf.

 ‘Discriminatory Use of Israeli Property Law’

 Invoking laws that are irrelevant to the Sub-Labans’ case, Laub and Daraghmeh write:

 Others say Palestinians in Jerusalem, including the Sub-Labans, are victims of discriminatory use of Israeli property law.
 “Jews can seek the return of property they owned before 1948 in east Jerusalem, but Palestinians are barred from reclaiming properties in now-Jewish west Jerusalem,” said Ir Amim, a group advocating for a fair solution in Jerusalem. . .